astariskk/Raid_Bot/README.md

 # Raid_Bot
 raid discord bot

-!raidhelp = shows the button
+!raidhelp = shows the button that shows the modal for raid stuff\

 !raidtasks = shows the tasks and rewards